sfgz/sfgz-basics/README.md

   - »sfgz_udb« is the main Extension, it imports Userdata from Intranet-Sek II API.
   - »sfgz_udb« is also required by upcoming extensions as »sfgz_kurs« or »sfgz_lsbacker«

-The extension »sfgz_csvconvert« is mandatory, It converts uploaded tables to custom formatted-tables

 ## Installation
 Import each file within Typo3 as extension.